 The Iberital MC2 domestic burr coffee grinder is a modern classic.
 With it’s efficient Burrs and Cunill motor.

 The MC2 remains unbeaten in this price bracket and has done for the last 15 years.
-The grinder is more than capable of grinding fine espresso coffee consistently.
+The domestic grinder consistently grinds fine enough for espresso coffee making.

-First of all the MC2 is available in Doser and Doser less versions.
-The Doser less is also known as the Auto.
-This being because it also has a timer.
-The timer enables the user to set an approximate weight of coffee to be ground and dispatched at a time.
-For this reason domestic users nearly always choose the MC2 Auto.
+First of all the machine is also known as the MC2 Auto.
+Because it also has a timer.
+The timer enables the user to set an approximate weight of coffee.
+To be ground and dispatched on demand.
+Buy the grinder here.

 MC2 burr coffee grinder – How it works.

 The portafilter from the coffee machine is placed into the clip below the chute.
 At the back of the clip is a button.

 When pressed the button activates the grinders timer.
 The mechanism then begins to work.
 It grinds the coffee beans fed from the hopper at the top of the machine.
 Coffee is ground until the timer stops.

 Variable timer settings allow the grinder to run circa 7 – 14 Grams of coffee.